hhoover/lazyscripts/README.md

 * lsapdocs  - Prints out Apache's DocumentRoots
 * lsapproc  - Shows the memory used by each Apache process
 * lsrblcheck  - Server Email Blacklist Check
+* lscloudkick - Installs the Cloudkick agent
 * lsvhost  - Add an Apache virtual host
 * lspostfix  - Set up Postfix for relaying email
 * lslsync  - Install lsyncd and configure this server as a master
 * lswordpress  - Install Wordpress on this server
+* lssuphp - Converts a server from mod_php to suPHP
 * lswebmin  - Install Webmin on this server
 * lsconcurchk  - Show concurrent connections
 * lswhatis  - Output the script that would be run with a specific command.